sini-mol/activity-log/README.md

-# Strapi plugin Activity Log
+# Strapi plugin Audit Log

-This plugin is used to store the activity logs of different collection types.
+This plugin is used to store the audit logs of different collection types.

 # Getting Started

-The plugin can be tested in strapi version 4.13.3 node vesrion above 18.0.0 and less than 20.0.0
+The plugin can be tested in strapi version 4.13.3, node vesrion above 18.0.0 and less than 20.0.0

 # To Install

     1.Go into your strapi project.
-    2.Run the npm command npm i log
+    2.Run the npm command npm i audit-log
     3.The plugin will be added to your strapi project.

 # Note

-Alternatively, you can create a file activity-log.js inside the folder config of your strapi project.
+Alternatively, you can create a file audit-log.js inside the folder config of your strapi project.

 The file look like this: